Hifumi1337/Gotta-Catch-em-All-Room/README.md

 # Title: Gotta Catch'Em All!

-# NOTE

-I now have a blog where I post all of my write-ups, updates, and interesting topics.

-You can find the URL for this writeup here: https://blog.azazelm3dj3d.com/gotta-catchem-all-writeup/

 ## Description

 This room is based on the original Pokemon series.
 Can you obtain all the Pokemon in this room?